Manuel Iradier: Third Expedition

 The company funded a third expedition that departed in July 1884.
 Iradier was accompanied by Dr. Ossorio, who participated as the delegate of the Africanists' Company.
 The trip crossed the territories he had already explored and reached the navigable limit of the river Utongo, from there following the Cóngue river up to the river Muni, down which they descended to coasts of the Buru, on the North-East of Corisco's Bay.
 Suffering from a high-fever and unable to continue, Iradier returned to Spain, arriving on 28 November 1884.

 In February 1885 he submitted to the Company of Africanists and Colonists of Madrid various documents, contracts of annexation and notarial deeds, incorporating the territories of the river Muni under Spanish sovereignty.
 Purportedly such sovereignty had been acknowledged by 101 indigenous leaders, covering an area of 14.000 square kilometres.
 These territories, known later as Spanish Guinea, remained under Spanish sovereignty until 1968.

 Published works

 Iradier published numerous works in which he documented his African experiences.
+His first text, Fragmentos de un viaje de exploración en la zona de Corisco was published in 1878.